iron-bun/SOTAFilter/README.md

     SOTAfilter.py -f json -r 1 <country code> <stops file> <summits file> <your latitude> <your longitude>  > stations.json

 Then open map.html in a browser and open the resulting stations.json file in the file browser.
 Navigate the map to your location.
-The -r argument is the range in which summits should be displayed, too many results can make the map run slowly.
+The -r argument is the range in which summits should be displayed in degrees.
+Too many results can make the map run slowly.

 TODO:

-    Make the map auto-centre when a file is loaded.
+* Make the map auto-centre when a file is loaded.
-    Make stations appear when a summit is clicked.
+* Make stations appear when a summit is clicked.